SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 #### "[$FieldName]"

 The column is formatted within the context of the entire row.
-You can use this context to reference the values of other fields within the same row by specififying the **internal name** of the field surrounded by square brackets and preceeded by a dollar sign: `[$InternalName]`.
+You can use this context to reference the values of other fields within the same row by specifying the **internal name** of the field surrounded by square brackets and preceeded by a dollar sign: `[$InternalName]`.
 For example, to get the value of a field with an internal name of "MarchSales", use `[$MarchSales]`.

 If the value of a field is an object, the object's properties can be accessed.
 For example, to access the "Title" property of a person field named "SalesLead", use "[$SalesLead.title]".